aa1823/aa1823/readme.md

 📊 **My Experience**: Previously, I've done modeling work to learn about the impact of diet on cardiovascular disease in US adults.
 My current focus: working with my lab to analyze the impact of certain xenobiotics on bronchopulmonary displasia in infants.

-🌟 **My Goal**: My current goal is to improve and expand my statistical knowledge and skillset to better answer unsolved questions in the public healtha arena.
-I hope to one day give back and make great contributions to the field of biostatistics in a way that has a massive positive impact on people's health.
+🌟 **My Goal**: My current goal is to improve and expand my statistical knowledge and skillset to better answer unsolved questions in the public health arena.
+I hope to one day give back and make great contributions to the field of biostatistics in a way that has a massive positive impact on people's health from all walks of life--whether locally or globally.

-❤️‍🔥 **My Hobbies**: In my free time I like to learn new things, meditate, write, and analyze sports data.
+❤️‍🔥 **My Hobbies**: In my free time I like to learn new things, meditate, read, write, and analyze sports data.
+My current passion projects include: learning Python, studying African history, making art, and indoor-gardening.

 ## Highlighted Projects